Alaricus/JerkMuter/README.md

 1. Go to JerkMuter's page in the store: https://addons.mozilla.org/en-US/firefox/addon/jerkmuter/
 2. Click on the "Add To Firefox" button."

-To change the default settings click on Options.
+To change the default settings or to unmute someone, click on Options.
 The Options button is found via the browser's interface.